HenrikJoreteg/human-javascript/ch01 - introduction.md

 If we step back a bit and look at what we're actually doing when we do this, we start to realize that we're actually building is a distributed system and we'll have all the same challenges that come with building distributed systems.

 I know what you're probably thinking.
 Some framework is going to come along that solves this problem for me.
 You may be right, there are many different approaches to dealing with the problems of duplicated state.
-There are several emerging frameworks, such as Meteor and Derby.js, that aim to simplify the process of building apps that work this way.
+There are several emerging frameworks, such as Meteor and Derby, that aim to simplify the process of building apps that work this way.

 The challenge with some of those frameworks, from where I sit, is that there's a lot of emphasis on trying to share code and logic between the client and the server.
 In my opinion, client and server really should be performing fundamentally different roles.
 Servers are for data, clients are for presentation.
 To me, this is about the basic principle of separation of concerns.
 A contrast to this is what my friend Owen Barnes was working on with SocketStream.
 It's funny to see how we both ended up reaching very similar conclusions over the last few years.
-As he mentioned in his talk at RealtimeConf 2012, there likely isn't going to be a "rails of realtime."
+As he mentioned in his talk at RealtimeConf 2012, there likely isn't going to be a "Rails of realtime."
 The problems are simply too diverse.
 He's since moved his focus elsewhere, but the conclusion seems to be building loosely coupled modular approaches and patterns that can be substituted as needed.

 Distributed systems, latency compensation, and state duplication are really complex problems.
 The way you solve complex problems is by *not* solving the complex problems.
 Instead, you break them down into smaller, simpler, solvable problems.
 Those solutions in aggregate can represent the complete solution.